As someone that has been in the game as long as I have it is rare to find a hosting company that provided the level of support they did.

-So on top of the great service & support that Traffic Planet Hosting has offered so far, what else do they do offer that WP Engine don’t?
+So on top of the great service & support that WPXHosting has offered so far, what else do they do offer that WP Engine don’t?

 Not only are they cheaper, they offer a huge range of features that WP Engine don’t.

 One of the main ones is email support.
 If you host your site with WP Engine you need to buy additional hosting just for your email!
-That is not the case with Traffic Planet Hosting.
+That is not the case with WPXHosting.